secureCodeBox/documentation/docs/api/crds/scan.md

 Furthermore, in the cascade config you can specify whether cascading scan should inherit the parent's labels (`inheritLabels`) and annotations (`inheritAnnotations`).
 If not specified, the options will be considered as `true`.

-To use cascades you'll need to have the [CombinedScan hook](https://docs.securecodebox.io/docs/hooks/cascading-scans) installed. like this:
+To use cascades you'll need to have the [CascadingScan hook](https://docs.securecodebox.io/docs/hooks/cascading-scans) installed. like this:
 For an example on how they can be used see the [Scanning Networks HowTo](https://docs.securecodebox.io/docs/how-tos/scanning-networks)

 #### ScopeLimiter (Optional)

 `scopeLimiter` allows you to define certain rules to which cascading scans must comply before they may cascade.
-For example, you can define that you can only cascade on a host, if the found ip address is within your predefined ip range.
+For example, you can define that you can only trigger a follow-up scan against a host if its IP address is within your predefined IP range.
 You can use Mustache templating in order to select certain properties from findings.

 Under `scopeLimiter`, you may specify `anyOf`, `noneOf`, and `allOf` with a selector to limit your scope.